icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [pastanaga-angular](https://github.com/plone/pastanaga-angular) - An Angular implementation of Pastanaga design system offering a set of re-usable UI components which are covering typical needs of any web application.
 It is maintained by [Plone](http://plone.org/) and [Guillotina](http://guillotina.io/) communities.
 * [ngx-nighthawk](https://github.com/evenuxjs/ngx-nighthawk) - It offers a comprehensive set of components that are highly configurable and user-friendly.
 This package integrates the best open-source tools, such as Bootstrip — a streamlined version of Bootstrap that focuses solely on Grid and Utility features.
 * [tableau-ui-angular](https://github.com/serionist/tableau-ui-angular) -  A third-party component library that brings Tableau-style components to Angular.
-* [ng-verse](https://github.com/lukonik/ng-verse) - A collection of feature-rich Angular components, directives, and pipes.
+* [@ng-verse/ui](https://github.com/ngverse/ui) - A collection of feature-rich Angular components, directives, and pipes.
 Unlike traditional UI libraries, it requires no installation—just copy and paste what you need into your project.
-Check the [docs](https://www.ng-verse.dev/) for more.
+Check the [docs](https://ui.ngverse.dev/) for more.
 * [primitives](https://github.com/radix-ng/primitives) - Angular port of [Radix UI](https://www.radix-ui.com/) Primitives.
 Accessible.
 Customizable.
 * [xUI](https://github.com/Rikarin/xui) - Angular UI Component Library heavily inspired by Discord design.
 * [bryntum](https://bryntum.com/) - World class web components for calendars, gantt charts, kanban boards, and scheduling.
 * [flexi-ui](https://github.com/TanerSaydam/flexi-ui) - [Flexi UI](https://flexi-ui.ecnorow.com/) provides a collection of reusable, visually appealing, and functional UI components to help you create modern and impressive front-end applications effortlessly.
 The library is fully customizable and open-source, making it accessible for everyone to use and contribute.
+* [Vega](https://vega.hlprd.com/) - Vega includes reusable components and styles, in your framework of choice.
+Build product features faster, without recreating the same basic components for every project.
+* [Blueprint UI](https://blueprintui.dev/) - Accelerate your development with flexible UI components and tools that work everywhere.

 ##### Material Based